13-day Best of Namibia Family Adventure Safari (Private Guided)

 Right in the middle of the park is a massive salt pan.
 Go on then.
 Stand there.
 Jump in the air.
 Your guide will take your photo if you insist.

 Etosha is a good place for children to see animals simply because they can SEE.
 Vegetation is low-growing over flat open plains.
 There’s only grass for animals to hide in.
 Hiding in grass is useless if you’re an elephant or a giraffe.
 Zebra and rhino aren’t skinny enough to disappear behind a blade either.
 You can get lucky and see lion and leopard too.Standard Accommodation

 Want more?
 Etosha is one of Africa's great game parks.
 There’s 114 species of mammal and 340 species of birds.
 You’re now going from Etosha south to Etosha east.
 It’s a full days game drive through the park

 On the way: Your guide will drive slowly east stopping at numerous waterholes along the way.

 When you're there: 1 full day is set aside for game viewing but there are options.
 You can either go for the day or alternate morning and afternoon guided drives.
 If you do go in the morning you could take packed lunch (optional extra) and eat it overlooking one of the waterholes.
 You’ll then continue on through the park to the eastern side.Standard Accommodation

 Private reserves offer something different to the national parks.
 For a start they make their own rules.
 There are also fewer cars so you often get a closer look at the wildlife.
-Today you’re off to the Erindi Private Game Reserve.
+Today you’re off to the Erindi Private Game Reserve in Central Namibia.
 Erindi means ‘the place of water’ in Herero.
 Etosha (east) to Erindi is 460km and will take approximately 6 hours.